 Other variations of this soup include the addition of ingredients like lotus seeds, red dates, dried longan, glutinous rice balls and coconut milk.
 If you’re using coconut milk, consume the red bean soup as soon as you can as it will not stay fresh nor keep well for long.
 Substitute with low-fat coconut milk for a healthier option.

 Compared to green beans, red beans take a longer time to cook and soften.
-Soak the beans overnight in lots of water to shorten the cooking process.
-Doing so will also prevents flatulence.
+Soak the beans overnight in water to shorten the cooking process and prevent flatulence.

 From my observation, the quality of the beans you use will also affect the length of the cooking time.
-The previous batch of red beans that I bought took a much longer time to cook than my latest purchase.
+An old batch of red beans that I bought took a much longer time to cook compared to a newer purchase.
 Try not to keep raw beans for long periods of time as it will affect their quality.

 Health benefits of Red Beans

 Dried tangerine peels add a citrusy flavor and scent to the soup.
-Try not to omit this ingredient as it really does give the soup a lovely aroma.
-Do not add too much of it though or the soup will turn bitter.
-The first time I made this, I added about 5-6 pieces and it made the soup bitter.
+Try not to omit this ingredient as it really does give the soup a lovely aroma but do not add too many pieces of it.
+The first time I made this, I added about 5-6 pieces and it made the soup terribly bitter.
 My daughter took a sip and cringed.
 So, lesson learnt.
-1 piece is quite sufficient.
+One piece is sufficient.
 A little goes a long way.
 If you think you need more, add another piece later only after you’ve tasted the soup.

 Delicious Red Bean Ideas: